jfbarras/slimy-snake/README.md

 ## Repieced features
 Zoom with mouse wheel; reset with **Z**.
 Zoom does not creep back to default; it is maintained to desired level.

-Frame rate (FPS) and position are displayed in the bottom right quadrant.
+Frame rate (FPS) and position are displayed in an overlay, in the bottom right quadrant.

 Mobile rendering, **good when experiencing lag**, can be toggled with **O**.

-Options, like mobile rendering, are displayed in the top left quadrant.
+Preferences, like mobile rendering, are displayed in an overlay, in the top left quadrant.

 Messages can be written to the development console **(F12)**.
 Logging can be toggled with **U**.

 Preferences, like logging, can be persisted across reboots.

+Overlays, like preferences or FPS, can be toggled with **H**.

 ## New features
 tbd